Floods in Bangladesh: Historic floods

-Details of the 2017 flood(s) in Bangladesh
+2017 floods in Bangladesh

 In 2017, unpredicted early heavy rain caused flooding in several parts of Bangladesh and damaged pre-harvested crops in April.
 The April flood continued until the last week of August and caused substantial damage to housing, property, and infrastructure.
-Using Sentinel-1, comprehensive flood inundation maps of Bangladesh for March, April, June, and August 2017 show that the presence of perennial waterbodies in March 2017 covering an area of 5.03% in Bangladesh.
+Inundation maps of Bangladesh for March, April, June, and August 2017, based on Sentinel-1 images, show that in March 2017 perennial waterbodies covered 5.03% of Bangladesh.
 In April, a total flood-inundated area was 2.01%, most inundation occurring in cropland (1.51%), followed by rural settlement and homestead orchard areas (0.21%) and other areas (0.29%).
 Similarly, more area was inundated during the catastrophic June and August months, with inundation covering 4.53% and 7.01%, respectively.

+2024 floods in Bangladesh

 Climate variability

 From March to September in a typical year, the citizens of Bangladesh are the most susceptible to major flooding, as a mixture of the monsoon seasons and the rising of major rivers and their tributaries reach their peak as the snow starts to melt and the rain starts to pour.